Sv443/TamperTubePlus/README.md

 # Current Features:
   - Option to disable new forced YouTube Polymer design
-  - Make a quick bookmark with a hotkey
+  - Make a quick bookmark with a hotkey (currently disabled)
+  - Seamless file download with a hotkey rather than a button

 # Setup: